hollywoodchase/personal-website/README.md

 The site employs jquery and SASS, as well as CSS animations, bootstrap, font awesome and flexbox.

-The link to the dpeloyed site is: https://hollywoodchase.github.io/personal-website/
+The link to the deployed site is: https://hollywoodchase.github.io/personal-website/

 Enjoy!